Installing YUM on a (dv) Dedicated-Virtual Server

 For additional help with YUM in a Plesk environment, please consult the Parallels forums.

-YUM comes pre-installed on your (dv) Dedicated-Virtual Server 4.0.
+YUM comes pre-installed on all DV Managed and (dv) 4.0 servers.

 YUM has several options, but the basic use is installing software: